-Lemmer created the Secure1776.us site as a resource for the public safety profession.
-The site’s name was chosen as a reflection of the oath that American law enforcement officers take, swearing to defend the United States Constitution and the constitution of their home state.
-Lemmer has instructed that constitutional policing is among the core elements essential to advancing public safety.
-Read his published articles now.
+Lemmer is the founder and president of Secure 1776 – Public Safety Professional Resource, LLC.
+The firm provides consulting and training services that help to advance improved public safety and enhance the law enforcement profession.
+The name of the firm and this website, Secure1776.us, are a reflection of the oath that American law enforcement officers take, swearing to defend the United States Constitution and the constitution of their home state.
+Lemmer has instructed that constitutional policing is among the core elements essential to both advancing public safety and protecting individual liberty.

 Connect with Thomas Lemmer on LinkedIn.